kenrector/sigma-cpv-kit/README.md

 ## Files
 cpcp.tap is a bootable CP-V PO tape created by Andrews University to support their hardware and C00 release software configuration.

 sigma.ini is a simh initialization file containing hardware definition and attach commands to setup the simulator to match the Andrews University CP-V configuration.
+You may wish to modify this file, particularly the MT and DP attach commands to suit your personal environment.

 cpcpdoc.txt file is a description of installing and running CP-V using siggy, a dos based simulator written by Keith and George Plume in th 90's.
 Simh procedures will be different to siggy but the CP-V interactions will be the same.
 Experience with simh will be valuable.